An Essential Role in the Global Power Mix

 Flexible Offering for Coal and Oil Plants

 Our Plant Integrator approach is based on our ability to combine GE’s components and auxiliary equipment into fully enhanced and integrated systems.
-The return of experience from manufacturing, construction, commissioning, and operation results in a systematic continuous improvement of GE’s components and standardized/pre-engineered solutions.
-This leads to improved performance, as well as cost and delivery time reduction of our offering to our key markets and helps our customers achieve and exceed their objectives
+Our manufacturing, construction, commissioning, and operation experience results in continuous improvements to GE’s components and standardized/pre-engineered solutions.
+This leads to improved performance of coal-fired power plants, as well as cost and delivery time reduction, which helps our customers achieve and exceed their objectives.

-GE applies the concept of flexible offerings across our portfolio, allowing our customers to select from a portfolio of products and systems that meet their specific requirements, while maintaining the key benefits of standardization and pre-engineering processes.
+GE applies the concept of flexible offerings across our portfolio, allowing our customers to select from parts of coal-fired plants that meet their specific requirements, while maintaining the key benefits of standardization and pre-engineering processes.

 INTEGRATED POWER PACKAGE (I.PP)

-GE’s Integrated Power Package (i.PP) supplies our customers with our world-class boilers, and turbines, all of which have been conceptualized to operate as one unit, allowing us to provide excellent performance and power output.
+GE’s Integrated Power Package (i.PP) supplies customers with world-class equipment for coal-generated power plants.
+These include boilers and turbines, all of which are designed to operate as one unit.
+This allows us to provide excellent performance and power output.

 GE’s flexible offering allows for excellent layout of the turbine hall, providing significant savings in construction and labor costs.